ALVINdimpos/RwandaRideShare/README.md

 ## Contact Information

-For any inquiries or support, please contact the RwandaRideShare team at [info@RwandaRideShare.com](mailto:info@RwandaRideShare.com).
+For any inquiries or support, please contact the EazyGoRwanda team at [info@EazyGoRwanda.com](mailto:info@EazyGoRwanda.com).